sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>screen</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A screen manager that supports multiple logins on one terminal
+Short desc    : A screen manager that supports multiple logins on one terminal
 URL          : http://www.gnu.org/software/screen
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : The screen utility allows you to have multiple logins on just one
+Descript     : The screen utility allows you to have multiple logins on just one
              : terminal.
 Screen is useful for users who telnet into a machine or are
              : connected via a dumb terminal, but want to use more than just one
              : login.